ryuan19/SkillSyncer/README.md

 What I aim to do for next sprint: Work on better matching models and data masking or encryption, more front/backend

 2. Arvind Saligrama
 What I did:
 What I aim to do for next sprint:

 3. Roy Yuan
-What I did:
-What I aim to do for next sprint:
+What I did: did brute force method for matching, collected resumes, prompting, brainstorm encryption and algorithm What I aim to do for next sprint: Integrate better brute force method with app, more backend, work on encryption